 Naturally Durable™ Tropical Hardwoods stand the test of time.
 They have evolved in warm moist environments teaming with life.
 They are naturally resistant to a broad range of insects, fungi, and mold.

-We visit our sawmill partners and their FSC certified forests frequently.
+Follow an FSC Harvest We visit our sawmill partners and their FSC certified forests frequently.
 Sometimes we are there during the dry season and can witness the harvest in a forest managed according to FSC principles.
 In this section you will find photos of these harvest operations showing the logging roads, the skidder trails, maintenance shops, the workers camps, and what is left after the harvest is complete.
-Whenever possible we will link satellite imagery of these FSC managed forests.
+Whenever possible we will link satellite imagery of these well-managed FSC forests.
 We encourage skeptics to request more information.
 It is possible to arrange visits for the hardy and adventurous.